ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 firewall-cmd --reload
 systemctl status firewalld
 ```

-4. To verify the squid configuration , run the following command :
+5. To verify the squid configuration , run the following command:

 `systemctl status squid`

 An output that is similar to the following example is displayed: